RoRonan729/Vault/README.md

 > [!IMPORTANT]
 > Bedrock is more unstable and unreliable the Java!
 We try our hardest to make you experiece as well as it can be but we do have many issues with Bedrock.
+> ALSO Consoles are not supported!
+This includes Playstation, Xbox, and Switch

 # RoKingdom - A Minecraft Modification